mkaz/lanyon/README.md

 A quick way to see what's going on is to check out the example site.
 You can run the example site by running the binary from that directory.
 Lanyon looks for the config file `lanyon.json` in the directory it was started in.
-The config file tells it where to look for templates and what directory to serve from.
+The config file tells it where to look for templates and what directory to serve content from.

 ```bash
 $ cd lanyon/example